kobenguyent/kobean-manga-colorizer/README.md

 ---

 <div align="center">
-Made with ❤️ for manga readers and comic artists worldwide.
+Made with ❤️ for manga readers and comic artists worldwide. josephthien - kobenguyent
 </div>